Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Introduction

 The present paper focuses on retrospective cost adaptive control (RCAC), which is a direct adaptive control technique for discrete-time and sampled-data systems \cite{MarioJGCD,JBH_DSB_2012,rahmanCSM2017}.
 The modeling information required by RCAC resides in the target model, which serves as an essential model of the closed-loop transfer function from the virtual external control perturbation to the retrospective performance variable.
 As shown in \cite{rahmanCSM2017}, the essential modeling information for discretized single-input, single-output (SISO) plants includes the sign of the leading numerator coefficient, the relative degree, and all nonminimum-phase (NMP) zeros.
 Numerical examples show that, under sufficiently aggressive tuning, RCAC may cancel unmodeled NMP zeros \cite{whackamole2019}.

-The goal of the present paper is to extend RCAC by incorporating online model identification, that is, to extend RCAC from a direct adaptive control technique to an indirect adaptive control method; this method is called {\it data-driven RCAC (DDRCAC)}.
-DDRCAC depends on system identification performed concurrently with controller adaptation, where the essential modeling details are extracted from the identified model in order to construct the target model.
+The goal of the present paper is to extend RCAC by incorporating online model identification; this method is called {\it data-driven RCAC (DDRCAC)}.
+DDRCAC depends on system identification performed concurrently with controller adaptation, where the modeling details are extracted from the identified model in order to construct the target model.
 Since RCAC is based on recursive least squares (RLS) to update the controller coefficients, RLS is also used for system identification within DDRCAC.
 Unlike standard least squares, which uses constant-rate forgetting \cite{AseemRLS}, online identification in the present paper takes advantage of RLS with variable-rate forgetting \cite{AdamVRFAutomatica}.

+Note that DDRCAC uses online identification to obtain the modeling information needed by RCAC, which is a direct adaptive control technique.
+Consequently, DDRCAC is neither a direct adaptive control technique, which requires limited but precise modeling information, nor an indirect adaptive control, which requires modeling information in accordance with certainty equivalence.
+DDRCAC can thus be viewed is a hybrid direct/indirect adaptive control method that uses online system identification to obtain approximate, limited modeling information required by a direct adaptive control algorithm.

 To assist in analyzing the effectiveness of DDRCAC and to obtain deeper insight into the modeling information required by the target model, the present paper shows that the retrospective performance variable can be decomposed into the sum of a performance term and a model-matching term.
 The performance term consists of a closed-loop transfer function, whereas the model-matching term involves the difference between a closed-loop transfer function and the target model driven by the virtual external control perturbation.
 A crucial insight arises from the observation that, at each step, RLS minimizes the magnitude of the retrospective performance variable by forcing the performance term and the model-matching term to have similar magnitudes but opposite signs.
 As the controller converges, the virtual external control perturbation, and thus the model-matching term, converges to zero, which, in turn, drives the performance term to zero.
 By preventing the performance term from diverging when the controller converges, this mechanism prevents RLS from converging to a controller that is destabilizing or has poor performance.
 The decomposition of the retrospective performance variable is used in this paper to elucidate the mechanism described above and diagnose the performance of DDRCAC.